Battle of Mogadishu (1993): UNOSOM and UNITAF

-Mission shift
+Mission shift and increasing tensions

-On 3 March 1993, U.N.
-Secretary-General Boutros Boutros-Ghali submitted to the U.N.
-Security Council his recommendations for effecting the transition from UNITAF to UNOSOM II.
-He indicated that since Resolution 794's adoption in December 1992, UNITAF's presence and operations had created a positive impact on Somalia's security situation and on the effective delivery of humanitarian assistance (UNITAF deployed 37,000 personnel over forty percent of southern and central Somalia).
+On 3 March 1993, United Nations Secretary-General Boutros Boutros-Ghali submitted to the U.N.
+Security Council his recommendations for shifting from UNITAF to UNOSOM II.
+He said that since Resolution 794's adoption in December 1992, UNITAF had deployed 37,000 personnel over forty percent of southern and central Somalia.
+He said the force's presence and operations had improved Somalia's security situation and the delivery of humanitarian assistance.
 There was still no effective government, police, or national army, resulting in serious security threats to U.N. personnel.
 To that end, the Security Council authorized UNOSOM II to establish a secure environment throughout Somalia, to achieve national reconciliation so as to create a democratic state.